prasadkanthuri/Portfolio_projects/README.md

-# Portfolio_projects
-A curated collection of projects focused on Machine Learning, NLP, and Data Analytics — built with Python for real-world impact.
 # 🎓 M.Tech Projects Portfolio

 > A curated collection of M.Tech projects focused on **Machine Learning**, **NLP**, and **Data Analytics** — built with **Python** for real-world impact.